gdevaney/WallAI/README.md

 <img src="assets/images/hd_example.png" width="100%"/> \
 Home Depot's ProjectColor Example

-In order to train and test our models, I used the ADE20K bedroom segmented image dataset.
+In order to train and test the models, I used the ADE20K bedroom segmented image dataset.
 After downloading the repository, I scraped the images by hand to exclude bedroom scenes with impurities (text, log cabins, etc.) and aggregate the human generated wall segments into a mask.
 An example of the kinds of images used in this project are below:

 <img src="assets/images/bedroom_mask_example.png" width="100%"/>